teriyakiaud/SI-and-MGAM-Evolution/index.md

 ### Primate Species

-The analysis will include sequences from 29 species taken from Genbank.
+The analysis will include DNA sequences taken from Genbank for the 29 species of primate shown in the tree below.
+Highlighted in blue is the clade containing the great apes and humans.

 ![Trimmed 10kTrees Primate Phylogeny](Consensus tree.JPG)